geshan/geshan.github.com/posts/2020-10-09-free-productivity-software-increase-efficiency.md

 There are some other free productivity software that I find very useful, below are three of those:

-* [Microsoft todo](https://todo.microsoft.com) - My favorite todo list [Wunderlist](https://www.wunderlist.com/) converted to Microsoft todo.
+* [Microsoft todo](https://todo.microsoft.com) - My favorite to-do list Wunderlist converted to Microsoft todo.
 To my surprise, I have started to like it.
 * [Buffer](https://buffer.com) - Buffer Publish is one of the easiest ways to schedule your social media posts.
 On the free account, you can queue up to 10 posts for 1 user over 3 social accounts.
 * [Photopea](https://www.photopea.com/) - I have used photoshop in the distant past and can do some image resizing these days.
 This is where Photopea helps a lot.